ajg4/speckles/README.md

 - 12.py ...
 MTF of coherent light
 - 13.py ...
 MTF for corrected incoherent and coherent light
 - 14.py ... the effect of a defocused system (scinitillator) on the MTF in comparision with a perfectly focused system
-- 15.m ... a CELES Matlab code, for numerically calculating the near field of the scattering at a colloid for xrays.
+- 15.m ... a CELES Matlab code, for numerically calculating the near field of the scattering at a colloid for xrays (TODO)
+- helper.py ... helper function: focused_otf, defocused_otf, running_mean, sector_profile, radial_profile, bhmie, the_speckles
+- ALBA_srw_sample.py ... sample code to simulate SR at an undulator with ALBA parameters

 ### SRW